Drake Hotel Toronto in the West Queen Street West District reflects and feeds its artsy community.

 The Rooms at Drake Hotel Toronto

-Oh yah, the Drake also rents out rooms.
-Did I mention that?
-Each of the 19 rooms is unique and as quirky as the art galleries and boutiques along Queen Street West.
+Each of the 19 rooms at the Drake is unique and as quirky as the art galleries and boutiques along Queen Street West.
 Why?
 Because they were designed by the same folks who brought you those places.

 As one of the most popular boutique hotels in Toronto, the Drake has gained quite a following with the chi-chi magazines (Wallpaper, Travel + Leisure, Time Out, etc) as well as with Mr. and Ms. Tourist (4 out of 5 stars on tripadvisor.com is pretty impressive).